Bringing Psychology to Everyday Life

 I am currently a doctoral student at Spalding University studying child, adolescent, and family psychology.
 I have had a passion for psychology and understanding the way the mind works for as long as I can remember.
 I have experience working in an inpatient psychiatric hospital, a residential center for children, and at a behavioral health center .
 I became interested in child psychology through my undergraduate training at The University of Alabama and as I progress in my program I become more interested in childhood development and family relationships.

 I became interested in studying psychology as an adolescent.
 I began formally studying cognitive behavior psychology at Utah State University in 2000.
 As I began working with individuals with developmental disabilities, I realized that this was an interest area that I wanted to pursue.
 I was able to complete my doctorate degree from Spalding University in 2012.
 I completed my dissertation on integrating individuals with autism into group therapy.
 I had the privilege of running a program for prison inmates with autism for the Kentucky Correctional System.
 Since that time, I have started my own private practice in New Albany, Indiana where I specialize in working with individuals with autism and other developmental disorders.
 I provide individual, family, and group therapy in that setting.
 I’m very excited to provide group therapy at Groupworks to offer group therapy to individuals here in Kentucky.

-The friendly and well-trained voices on our phone belong to Melissa Steinkamp & Anastasia Wehri.
-Both Melissa and Anastasia are doctoral students in the School of Professional Psychology at Spalding University!
+The friendly and well-trained voices on our phone belong to Courtnee Hall & Anastasia Wehri.
+Both Courtnee and Anastasia are doctoral students in the School of Professional Psychology at Spalding University!